-Here are the facts about Stripe and PayPal.
+Here are the facts about Stripe and PayPal for freelancers.
 Use them to decide how to receive payment for freelance work and which one (or both) is right for you!

 PayPal includes everything you’d need to invoice and accept payments as standard for their business owner accounts.
 The fees for doing business with them varies by country, but for U.S. freelancers, they are 2.9% + $0.30 per transaction.
 International transactions will have a bit more expense added to them, as PayPal does charge international processing fees and various rates for different countries.
 You can access their fees and pricing chart to see the exact details for each region/nation.